 2. Print & Fill Out High School Concurrent Enrollment (HSCE) School/Parent Approval Form

 3. Parent/Guardian Signature & Student Signature Required (Electronic/Typed Signatures Accepted)

-4. Email completed School/Parent Approval for to High School Administrator for email school approval.
+4. Email completed School/Parent Approval form to High School Administrator for school approval.

 5. Please include/CC HSconcurrent@norcocollege.edu in the emailed packet that is sent to your High School Administrator. (“Approved" is all that is required via email sent from HS Administrator)

-6. Once approval via email is received from High School Administrator packet will be reviewed for eligibility
+7. Once approval via email is received from High School Administrator packet will be reviewed for eligibility.

 Acceptance letters will be sent via Norco College Student Email